autonomio/astetik/docs/pretty_examples.rst

 -------------------------------

-Because generally the user is required to spend much time to figure out basic configuration, such as titles, scales etc, Pretty is focused on making frequently repeated operations as intuitive accessible as possible.
+Because generally the user is required to spend much time to figure out basic configuration, such as titles, scales etc, astetik is focused on making frequently repeated operations as intuitive accessible as possible.